-How you can still help move against migraine for increased research funding and better access to care
+How advocates moved against migraine for increased research funding and better access to care

 On March 23, 2021, people from throughout the migraine community attended Headache on the Hill, the yearly advocacy event hosted by our partner, the Alliance for Headache Disorder Advocacy.
 The event brings together patients, healthcare providers, researchers and policy makers to recognize migraine for what it is: a disabling disease that affects 39 million Americans.
 While the event was entirely virtual, advocates represented 47 states and visited over 250 congressional offices to raise migraine awareness.